 Information about you

-When you make a contact us, brochure request, or sign up for an event on our site, we will need to collect certain information about you such as your name, address, email address, sex, phone number and date of birth.
-We do not share personal information about you with outside parties except to the extent necessary to complete your request.
+When you make a brochure request or sign up for an event on our site or submit a student application, we will need to collect certain information about you such as your name, address, email address, sex, phone number and date of birth.

-The personal information you provide when making a request or placing an order for brochures is only used to complete that request.
+The personal information you provide when making a request or placing an order for brochures is only used to complete that request, for customer service, administrative services or as otherwise necessary to perform the contract between you and us or as further described in this policy.
 We will not use such information in order to send updates, brochures on our new products and services or other marketing material to you, unless you have explicitly indicated this in the request form you have completed.